SANJAYSS-SRM-26/Android-Object-Detection-App-using-ML-Kit/README.md

   AndroidX Libraries
   ExifInterface for image orientation correction

+# Note:
-# Note: Ensure that appropriate permissions for camera usage are granted on the device.
+  Ensure that appropriate permissions for camera usage are granted on the device. https://github.com/SANJAYSS-SRM-26/Android-Object-Detection-App-using-ML-Kit/blob/main/MainActivity.kt ----> Source Code for the Application

 # Contributing:
   Contributions to this project are welcome.
 Feel free to open issues, suggest improvements, or submit pull requests.